Ecwid/ecwid-api-docs/includes/_cart.md

-additionalInfo | Map\<*string,string*\> | Additional order information if any (*reserved for future use*) paymentParams | Map\<string,string\> |  Additional payment parameters entered by customer on checkout, e.g. `PO number` in "Purchase order" payments discountInfo | Array\<*DiscountInfo*\> | Information about applied discounts (coupons are not included) trackingNumber |  string | Shipping tracking code paymentMessage | string | Message from the payment processor if any externalTransactionId | string | Transaction ID / invoice number of the order in the payment system (e.g. PayPal transaction ID) affiliateId |   string  | Affiliate ID creditCardStatus | \<*CreditCardStatus*\> | The status of credit card payment
+additionalInfo | Map\<*string,string*\> | Additional order information if any (*reserved for future use*) paymentParams | Map\<string,string\> |  Additional payment parameters entered by customer on checkout, e.g. `PO number` in "Purchase order" payments discountInfo | Array\<*DiscountInfo*\> | Information about applied discounts (coupons are not included)

 #### OrderItem
 Field | Type |  Description